TUAT-Novice/maprotonet/README.md

 as well as the
 <!-- multi-scale module. -->

-Please check further details from our paper "MAProtoNet: A Multi-scale Attentive Interpretable Prototypical Network for 3D Magnetic Resonance Imaging Brain Tumor Classification."

 [[Paper]]()
 [[Code]](https://github.com/TUAT-Novice/maprotonet)

 <img src="figures/framework.png" alt="Framework of MAProtoNet" width="901.8" height="441.45">

 Please check the following sections for more details.

+If necessary, please check further details from our paper "MAProtoNet: A Multi-scale Attentive Interpretable Prototypical Network for 3D Magnetic Resonance Imaging Brain Tumor Classification", or contact us through [email](s237857s@st.go.tuat.ac.jp)

 The directories of this repository are established as below:
 data: